Margaret Farrar: Death and legacy

 Farrar died June 11, 1984, at her home in Manhattan.
-Up to her death, she compiled two crossword puzzle books a year for Simon & Schuster (she was working on the 134th volume), and was editing puzzles for the Los Angeles Times syndicate.
+Up to her death, she compiled two crossword puzzle books per year for Simon & Schuster (she had been working on the 134th volume), and was editing puzzles for the Los Angeles Times Syndicate.
 Farrar's publishing record from 1924 to 1984 is the longest running continuous series in American history.

-Puzzle creator, editor and publisher Stanley Newman has referred to Farrar as a "crossword genius", and credits her with the creation of "many, if not most" of the rules that guide modern crossword design.
+Stanley Newman referred to Farrar as a "crossword genius" and credits her with the creation of "many, if not most" of the rules that guide modern crossword design.
+Will Shortz wrote of her:

 "Perhaps Margaret Farrar's greatest legacy is the large number of expert puzzlemakers she discovered and/or nurtured over the years – Will Weng, Eugene T. Maleska, Frances Hansen, Anne Fox, A.J.
-Santora, Diana R. Sessions, Jules Arensberg, Herbert Ettenson, Harold T. Bers, Mel Taub … the list goes on," wrote Will Shortz.
-"Other editors have left their mark on the world of crosswords … but it was Margaret Farrar, more than anyone else, who established the American crossword rules and format, and whose smooth, sensible, timeless style of editing I still try to emulate today."
+Santora, Diana R. Sessions, Jules Arensberg, Herbert Ettenson, Harold T. Bers, Mel Taub … the list goes on.
+Other editors have left their mark on the world of crosswords … but it was Margaret Farrar, more than anyone else, who established the American crossword rules and format, and whose smooth, sensible, timeless style of editing I still try to emulate today."